annefou/DSD_EOSC/workshop/agenda.md

 This section presents the agenda for the Workshop.

 - Welcome and logistics 🗣️ (⏰ 10 min)
-- A short introduction to EOSC terminology (⏰ 10 min)
+- A short introduction to EOSC and its terminology (⏰ 10 min)
-- Discussion on current working practices and bottlenecks (⏰ 15 min)
+- Discussion on current research practices and bottlenecks (⏰ 15 min)
 - FAIR and Open Science: an additional burden for scientists or an opportunity (⏰ 10 min)
 - Break 😌 (⏰ 15 min)
 - Getting started with EOSC (⏰ 20 min)